-Your story is unique and now is the time to tell it with SA Speaks or SA Stories.
+Your story is unique, and now is the time to tell it!
 As part of the NASPA conference experience, the Conference Leadership Committee wants to give you the opportunity to speak up and out about topics you are passionate about or stories that move you and inspire others.
-This year, we want your stories of joy and inspiration.

 Speak up and out with SA Speaks & SA Stories